sczerwinski/sczerwinski.github.io/_posts/2016-06-13-functional-square-matrix-in-kotlin.md

 $$\boldsymbol{N} = \big(\boldsymbol{A}^{-1}\big)^\mathrm{T} = \big(\boldsymbol{A}^\mathrm{T}\big)^{-1}$$

-This calculation could be done in a vertex shader:
+This calculation could be done in a single line of a vertex shader:

 ```glsl
 mat4 normalMatrix = transpose(inverse(modelViewMatrix));